Singapore has concluded the following international tax agreements:

-An Avoidance of Double Taxation Agreement ("DTA") between Singapore and another jurisdiction serves to prevent double taxation of income earned in one jurisdiction by a resident of the other jurisdiction.
+A DTA between Singapore and another jurisdiction serves to prevent double taxation of income earned in one jurisdiction by a resident of the other jurisdiction.
 A DTA also makes clear the taxing rights between Singapore and her treaty partner on different types of income arising from cross-border economic activities between the two jurisdictions.
 The agreements also provide for reduction or exemption of tax on certain types of income.
 View a brief explanation on the application of a DTA.

-Generally, Singapore’s Comprehensive DTAs include provisions for the exchange of information for tax purposes.
-Singapore also concludes Exchange of Information Arrangements ("EOI Arrangements") for the exchange of information for tax purposes.
+Generally, Singapore’s DTAs include provisions for the exchange of information for tax purposes.
+Singapore also concludes EOI Arrangements for the exchange of information for tax purposes.
 Treaty partners may make a request for information for tax purposes to the Comptroller of Income Tax.
 View Administration of the Exchange of Information for Tax Purposes.

-These agreements are available below in PDF format.
-Please click on the flags to view the respective agreements.
+2. The DTAs, Limited Treaties and EOI Arrangements concluded by Singapore are available below in PDF format.
 You will need an Adobe Acrobat Reader software to view and print.